-Contain and promptly clean and disinfect surfaces contaminated by spillages of blood and blood stained body fluids.
-Refer to the 'Safe management of blood and body fluids for General Practice', 'Safe management of the care environment Policy for General Practice' and 'SICPs and TBPs Policy for General Practice' for advice on cleaning spillages of blood and/or blood stained body fluid.
+Contain and promptly disinfect and then clean surfaces contaminated by spillages of blood and blood stained body fluids.
+Refer to the 'Safe management of blood and body fluid spillages Policy for General Practice', 'Safe management of the care environment Policy for General Practice' and 'SICPs and TBPs Policy for General Practice' for advice on cleaning spillages of blood and/or blood stained body fluid.